Docker on Windows on-premises

 Step 4 - Verify the successful deployment in the Cloud App Security portal

 Check the collector status in the Log collector table and make sure the status is Connected.
-If it is Created, it is possible that the log collector connection and parsing has not completed.
+If it's Created, it's possible the log collector connection and parsing haven't completed.

 You can also go to the Governance log and verify that logs are being periodically uploaded to the portal.

-If you encounter problems during deployment, see Troubleshooting Cloud Discovery.
+If you have problems during deployment, see Troubleshooting Cloud Discovery.

-After you have verified that the logs are being uploaded to Cloud App Security and the reports are being generated, you can create custom reports.
-You can now create custom discovery reports based on Azure Active Directory user groups.
-For example, if you want to see the cloud use of your marketing department, you can import the marketing group using the import user group feature, and then create a custom report for this group.
+Verify that the logs are being uploaded to Cloud App Security and that reports are generated.
+After verification, create custom reports.
+You can create custom discovery reports based on Azure Active Directory user groups.
+For example, if you want to see the cloud use of your marketing department, import the marketing group using the import user group feature.
+Then create a custom report for this group.
 You can also customize a report based on IP address tag or IP address ranges.

-- In the Cloud App Security portal, under the Settings cog, select Cloud Discovery settings and then select Manage continuous reports.
+In the Cloud App Security portal, under the Settings cog, select Cloud Discovery settings, and then select Continuous reports.